 That’s why it’s so important for pregnant women (especially diabetic women) to have their eyes checked before getting pregnant or in the early stages.
 Regular eye check-ups are highly recommended to monitor the blood cells in the retina.

-A couple of ways to prevent diabetic retinopathy is to stay on top of your blood sugar and blood pressure levels, and see your eye doctor immediately if you notice any significant vision changes.
+A couple of ways to prevent diabetic retinopathy is to stay on top of your blood sugar and blood pressure levels, and see your eye doctor immediately if you notice any vision loss or significant changes.
 Getting light and non-strenuous exercise can also help regulate the pressures in the body.

 Menopause and Vision